Most recently updated on August 7, 2023

 The John A. Roebling Bridge connects Cincinnati with Covington, Kentucky, over the Ohio River.
 The span was built in 1866 by John Roebling, who built the Brooklyn Bridge more than a decade later.
 At the time, the Cincinnati bridge was the longest suspension bridge in the world, spanning 1,057 feet.

-The Roebling bridge was closed to vehicle traffic on February 15 as a 9-month $4.7 million restoration project got under way.
-The work will include repair and replacement of sandstone on the north and south anchorages and towers.
+The Roebling bridge was closed to vehicle traffic in February 2021 as a 9-month, $4.7 million restoration project got under way.
+The work included repair and replacement of sandstone on the north and south anchorages and towers.
+The bridge reopened in April 2022 after 14 months of work.

 The city is also home to the National Underground Railroad Freedom Center, which was opened in 2004 to recognize Cincinnati’s role in this escape route for fugitive slaves.
 Cincinnati was located in a free state across the river from a slave state, so it became a destination point for many African Americans seeking freedom.
 Author Harriet Beecher Stowe lived here from 1832 to 1850 and based many of her characters in “Uncle Tom’s Cabin” on people she knew in Cincinnati.